Our free membership, business.com+, takes the pain out of choosing new business services.

 Best practices for nonprofit accounting

-Nonprofit organizations must juggle impactful missions with the need for responsible financial management.
+Nonprofit organizations must juggle impactful missions with the need for responsible financial tracking and management.
 Here are some key best practices all nonprofits should follow:

 1. Establish internal controls.

-A robust system of internal controls is vital for any nonprofit organization.
-Internal controls safeguard valuable resources and help you foster trust with donors and stakeholders.
-They also include procedures to prevent accounting errors or fraud.
-Consider the following best practices:
+A robust system of internal controls is vital for any nonprofit organization to safeguard valuable resources and foster trust with donors and stakeholders.
+Consider:

 2. Follow GAAP principles.

-Several low-cost or free accounting software programs are designed specifically for nonprofits, including the following:
+Several accounting software programs are designed specifically for nonprofits, including the following:

 2. Financial Edge NXT: Financial Edge NXT is Blackbaud’s accounting software for nonprofits.
-It has most of the standard features a nonprofit would need to handle bookkeeping and accounting, such as activity tracking, accounts receivable and accounts payable, bank reconciliation, and FASB-compliant reports.
-It has the option for a free trial, but long-term use has a variable fee.
+It has most of the standard features a nonprofit would need to handle bookkeeping and accounting, such as activity tracking, accounts receivable (AR) and accounts payable (AP), bank reconciliation and FASB-compliant reports.

-5. AccuFund Accounting Suite: AccuFund Accounting Suite has a core nonprofit accounting system that includes AP, general ledger, bank reconciliation, form designer and report writer features.
-You can add modules for AR, loan tracking, grant management, payroll and more to customize your accounting software.
+4. AccuFund Accounting Suite: AccuFund Accounting Suite has a core nonprofit accounting system that includes AP, general ledger, bank reconciliation, form designer and report writer features.
+You can add modules for AR, loan tracking, grant management, payroll and more to customize your solution.

-In addition to specific nonprofit accounting solutions, other accounting software applications have functionality for for-profit and nonprofit organizations alike.
+In addition to nonprofit-specific accounting solutions, other leading accounting software applications have functionality for for-profit and nonprofit organizations alike.
 Consider the following:

-• QuickBooks: QuickBooks is best known as an easy-to-use accounting solution for small businesses.
-However, Intuit QuickBooks Online also has a robust version for nonprofits, allowing you to easily track donations, grants and expenditures by program.
+• QuickBooks: Intuit QuickBooks is best known as an easy-to-use accounting solution for small businesses.
+However, Intuit also has a robust version for nonprofits, allowing you to easily track donations, grants and expenditures by program.
 It also helps nonprofits manage donors and handle traditional accounting needs like payroll, invoicing and reporting.
-Read our in-depth QuickBooks Online review to learn more.
 When your nonprofit grows, you can upgrade to QuickBooks Enterprise Nonprofit.
-It lets you store thousands of donors, safeguard donor data and more.
+Read our QuickBooks Online review to learn more.

 • Oracle NetSuite: Oracle NetSuite can handle both for-profit and nonprofit accounting.
-It provides free or low-cost accounting software to nonprofits through its Social Impact program.
-Small nonprofits can use a version of the software for their sector at no cost.
-Organizations that need more functionality, such as grant accounting, FASB reporting and budgeting, can access these modules at a deeply discounted cost.
-Read our review of NetSuite for more information.
+It provides discounted accounting software to nonprofits through its Social Impact program.
+Organizations can access modules for grant accounting, FASB reporting and budgeting at reduced costs.
+See our review of NetSuite for more information.

 4. Keep lines of communication open.

-No matter what software you choose, the most important part of nonprofit accounting may be communication.
-Couch recommends keeping your staff and board members updated on what your accountants do and discover.
+Regardless of which software you choose, the most important part of nonprofit accounting may be communication.
+Tiffany Couch, a CPA and the CEO of forensic accounting firm Acuity Forensics, recommends keeping your staff and board members updated on what your accountants do and discover.

 “Make sure you have a CPA who will walk you through all of your numbers — ensuring that you understand the profit-and-loss statement, the balance sheet and your cash flow statement,” Couch advised.
 “The more knowledgeable you become, the more empowered you become to make financial decisions that will lead to your success.”

-This communication between accountants and decision-makers, Couch said, is essential to creating a sustainable nonprofit.
+Couch said this communication between accountants and decision-makers is essential to creating a sustainable nonprofit.
 “If you don’t have a CPA assisting you in this understanding, find one who will.”

 TipBottom line

-Hiring a CPA can alleviate burdens like learning ever-changing tax laws, understanding deductions and staying up to date with filings for nonprofit directors.
+Hiring a CPA can alleviate burdens such as learning ever-changing tax laws, understanding deductions and staying up to date with filings for nonprofit directors.

 The most crucial element of nonprofit accounting is, well, accountability.
 Unlike small for-profit companies that answer only to a handful of owners (or one owner), nonprofits have many stakeholders with varying interests, including the following: